sourcelocation/AirTroller/README.md

 ### What devices does AirTroller support?
 Troller: iOS 14 and above, TrollStore and Jailbreak

-Victim: See above, it's important
+Victim: iOS 10-16.4.1. **If victim is on iOS 16 it's recommended to set the time to 0.1 seconds.**
 ## Disclaimer
 I, the creator, am not responsible for any actions, and or damages, caused by this software.